-The academy aims to:
+The academy's aims are to:

-- Provide a broad, balanced, challenging and enjoyable curriculum for all pupils. - Develop pupils' computational thinking skills that will benefit them throughout their lives. - Meet the requirements of the National Curriculum Programmes of Study for Computing at Key Stage 2. - Respond to new developments in technology. - Equip pupils with the confidence and skills to use digital tools and technologies safely throughout their lives. - Develop the understanding of how to use computers and digital tools safely and responsibly. - Enhance and enrich learning in other areas of the curriculum using IT and computing.
+- Provide a broad, balanced, challenging and enjoyable curriculum for all pupils. - Use technology to create an innovative learning environment which enhances all learning opportunities; enabling children to work collaboratively and independently; reflect and improve and present their learning with pride. - Meet the requirements of the National Curriculum Programmes of Study for Computing at Key Stage 2. - Respond to new developments in technology. - Equip pupils with the confidence and computational thinking skills to use digital tools and technologies safely throughout their lives. - Develop the understanding of how to use computers and digital tools safely and responsibly. - Enhance and enrich learning in other areas of the curriculum using IT and computing.